China–Japan relations: 2020s

+2025–2026 diplomatic crisis

-In November 2025, Prime Minister Sanae Takaichi stated that Chinese military actions against Taiwan, such as a naval blockade involving warships, could be seen as a "survival-threatening situation" for Japan, triggering its security laws to mobilize forces under "collective self-defense."
+In November 2025, Prime Minister Sanae Takaichi stated that Chinese military actions against Taiwan, such as a naval blockade involving warships, could be seen as a "existential crisis situation" for Japan, triggering its security laws to mobilize forces under "collective self-defense."
 In response, China's Consul General in Osaka Xue Jian posted on social media that "the dirty head that sticks itself in must be cut off" and although the message was later deleted after protest by the Japanese government, it led to a diplomatic crisis between China and Japan.
 Beijing argued Takaichi's statements violated the 1972 Japan-China agreement on Taiwan while Japan's Chief Cabinet Secretary reaffirmed Japan's commitment to the agreement and hoped for a peaceful resolution.
 Takaichi clarified her remarks were "hypothetical."
 In addition to bipartisan calls in Japan for his expulsion, Xue's comment triggered criticism from the Taiwanese government and the U.S. ambassador to Japan while China condemned Takaichi's remarks.
 Japan and China issued mutual travel advisories and summoned the other country's ambassador.
 China subsequently dispatched China Coast Guard vessels and military drones to patrol through the Senkaku Islands.
+Additionally, the Chinese Commerce Ministry claimed that the trade cooperation between the two countries was "severely damaged" over Taiwan comments.
+In January 2026, China banned the export of dual-use items to Japan and the following month sanctioned 40 Japanese firms.